Honor Board FAQ

 Do I have to be alone at a meeting?

 You may be accompanied by any member of the Smith College community to the meeting of the Honor Board.
 That person is there as your support and may not address the Board.
-Your class dean is also your advisor before and during the resolution of the charge.
+Your Class Dean is also your adviser before and during the resolution of the charge, and can accompany you to the meeting if you so choose.

 Should I meet with my Class Dean before the meeting?